 Westminster offers summer workshops and festivals covering a wide range of subjects and techniques within the field of music.
 Workshops are open to all Westminster students, to professional musicians and teachers and to the general public.
-An extensive program of Saturday Seminars is also offered each academic year.
-Graduate credits may be earned through participation in workshops or in specific sequences of Saturday Seminars.
+Graduate credits may be earned through participation in workshops.
 The Office of Continuing Education also presents residential high school and middle school summer programs in the form of a two-week Vocal Institute and a series of one-week programs in voice, organ, piano, composition and music theater.